-The primary purpose of this report is to summarize the performance of Ames National Laboratory's environmental programs, present highlights of significant environmental activities, and confirm compliance with environmental regulations and requirements for calendar year 2022.
-This report is a working requirement of Department of Energy (DOE) Order 231.1B, Environment, Safety and Health Reporting.
+The Annual Site Environmental Report for CY2023 summarizes the performance of environmental programs at Ames National Laboratory (herein Ames Laboratory or the Laboratory), presents highlights of significant environmental activities, and confirms compliance with environmental regulations and requirements for calendar year 2023.
+This report is a working requirement of the Department of Energy (DOE) Order 231.1B, Environment, Safety and Health Reporting.
 It includes descriptions of the Laboratory's site, mission, the status of its compliance with applicable environmental regulations, planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance, and monitoring activities.